jax-ml/jax/docs/notes.rst

   - :doc:`api_compatibility` outlines JAX's policies with regard to API compatibility across releases.
   - :doc:`deprecation` outlines JAX's policies with regard to compatibility with Python and NumPy.

-Migrations and deprecations:
-  - :doc:`jax_array_migration` summarizes the changes to the default array type in jax v 0.4.1

 Memory and computation usage:
   - :doc:`async_dispatch` describes JAX's asynchronous dispatch model.
   - :doc:`concurrency` describes how JAX interacts with other Python concurrency.